twmcintire/Battle-of-the-Neighborhoods/README.md

 ## Business Problem
 A potential client is interested in starting a sushi restaurant franchise and needs to know which of the 5 chosen locations would be best situated to begin the franchise.
 However, he does not know which location would be best suited for his beginning franchise.
 The factors to consider are:
 The client does not like to have a lot of competition as individuals that enjoy sushi are part of a niche group of cliental.
-•	The right target audience.
+The right target audience
-•	Population
+Population
-•	Demographics
+Demographics
-•	Number of competitors
+Number of competitors
 ## Data Set
 ### Data Set 1
 ### Data Set 2